richabathija94/Improvising_Austin_Bergstrom_International_Airport/README.md

 ### This project was created as a part of a Hackathon Challenge.
 #### Total Team Members : 4
 #### Time Alloted : 6 hours
+#### Overall place : 1st, Winner
-This is one of my favourite projects as we could create a very viable and holistic solution in just 6 hours.
+This is one of my favourite projects as we created a very viable and holistic solution in just 6 hours.

 ## Use Case: ##
 Austin Bergstrom International Airport is planning to extended with 12 new terminals.
 As consultants how would you come up with and solve various problems associated with this new plan.